Visth/GameHub/README.md

 - Using **Vite** and benefits doing it compared to CRA.
 - Working with **API**, use promises.
 - Using interface in Typescript.
-- React most usefull hooks in pratcise.
+- React most usefull hooks in practice.
 - Sorting content by the user choices.
 - Routing in React.
 - Connecting React app to the backend.